 Davines falls into the luxury category, so the price points will not make sense for everyone.
 If you’re not in need of high-quality hair care to address a specific issue, there are plenty of hair lines you can find that cost a good bit less.

-But if hair is one of the categories you like to spend on and you want high-quality, effective products that truly do what they promise when it comes to your hair’s health, these products are well worth it in my opinion.
+But if hair is one of the categories you like to spend on and you want high-quality, effective products that truly do what they promise when it comes to your hair’s health, Davines is well worth it.

 During the time period when I had both lines in the house, more often than not I found myself reaching for Davines.
 They just smell so lovely and the natural ingredient list is appealing.
-Once I hit my 30s, I started to notice my hair losing its luster, ease of movement, and softness and felt that Davines took things up a few more notches than Oribe ever did all while costing slightly less.
+Once I hit my 30s, I started to notice my hair losing its luster, ease of movement, and softness and felt that Davines took things up a few more notches than Oribe did—all while costing less.

 Keep scrolling for individual Davines product reviews.